Mathematical formulation of quantum mechanics: Effect of measurement on the state

 Postulates II.c is sometimes called the "state update rule" or "collapse rule"; Together with the Born rule (Postulates II.a and II.b), they form a complete representation of measurements, and are sometimes collectively called the measurement postulate(s).

 Note that the projection-valued measures (PVM) described in the measurement postulate(s) can be generalized to positive operator-valued measures (POVM), which is the most general kind of measurement in quantum mechanics.
 A POVM can be understood as the effect on a component subsystem when a PVM is performed on a larger, composite system (see Naimark's dilation theorem).

 Time evolution of a system

-Though it is possible to derive the Schrödinger equation, which describes how a state vector evolves in time, most texts assert the equation as a postulate.
-Common derivations include using the de Broglie hypothesis or path integrals.
+The Schrödinger equation describes how a state vector evolves in time.
+Depending on the text, it may be derived from some other assumptions, motivated on heuristic grounds, or asserted as a postulate.
+Derivations include using the de Broglie relation between wavelength and momentum or path integrals.

 Equivalently, the time evolution postulate can be stated as:

 For a closed system in a mixed state ρ, the time evolution is $\rho(t)=U(t;t_0)\rho(t_0) U^\dagger(t;t_0)$.

 The evolution of an open quantum system can be described by quantum operations (in an operator sum formalism) and quantum instruments, and generally does not have to be unitary.